John Edwards 2008 presidential campaign: Endorsement

-The endorsement of Edwards was heavily sought after by both Hillary Clinton and Barack Obama.
+The endorsement of Edwards was sought by both Hillary Clinton and Barack Obama.

-Edwards, after dropping out of the primaries, had a total of 19 Pledged Delegates from the Iowa Caucuses, the New Hampshire Primary, as well as the South Carolina Primary.
+Edwards, after dropping out of the primaries, had a total of 19 pledged delegates from the Iowa caucus, the New Hampshire primary, and the South Carolina primary.
 In addition to 19 Pledged Delegates, before departing the race, Edwards had the support of 26 Super Delegates in the Democratic Party.
-Also, Edwards had been endorsed by several big unions such as the USW (United Steelworkers).
-The USW has approx. 650,000 members, across several states to influence the Presidential race.
+Also, Edwards had been endorsed by several influential unions such as the United Steelworkers.

 Edwards met with Barack Obama on February 17, 2008, to discuss various issues regarding his endorsement.
-Despite the fact that no announcement was made immediately after the endorsement, the meeting gained quite a bit of media attention.
+The meeting garnered media attention despite the fact that no endorsement immediately followed it.

 Edwards had frequent conversations with Hillary Clinton throughout his time after the primaries.
-Also, Clinton met with Edwards in North Carolina on February 10, 2008, to discuss among other things a possible endorsement.
+Clinton met with Edwards in North Carolina on February 10, 2008, to discuss, among other things, a possible endorsement.